-One way to make college payments simpler comes in the form of a tuition payment plan.
-This option is offered by many schools and allows you to pay tuition in installments, rather than in one lump sum.
+If you’re worried about producing large sums of cash to pay for college, there’s a simple, available way to make payments easier — a tuition payment plan.
+This option is offered by many public and private schools, allowing you to pay your tuition in installments, rather than in one lump sum.

 Let’s say you owe $5,000 for tuition after all your financial aid has been applied.
 You decide to spread the cost out over 10 months, resulting in a payment of $500 per month.
 That’s still a hefty bill, but could be a lot more manageable than putting down $5,000 all at once, depending on your budget.